ofelcan164/API/sections/files.md

 The chunk number in the path is used for ordering chunks when assembling the final file.

-You will receive a `204 no content`, http status code when the chunk has uploaded successfully.
+You will receive a `204 No Content`, http status code when the chunk has uploaded successfully.

 ### Completing the Upload